ElDuke717/personal-landing/README.md

 # Personal Landing Page

 This is my updated personal landing page.
-I initiatlly built my landing page with a template, but decided to build this page with Next.js for more customization.
+I initially built my landing page with a template, but decided to build this page with Next.js for more customization.

 ## Running Locally